adilcr01/CarPricePredictionStreamlit/readme.md

 ##### Machine Learning Library: Numpy, Pandas, sklearn

-## Deployement on Heroku
+## Deployement on Amazon AWS

 ##### Login or signup in order to create virtual app.
-You can either connect your github profile or download Heroku cli to manually deploy this project.
+You can either connect your github profile to clone it or download any cli to manually deploy this project from local.
 ![image](https://user-images.githubusercontent.com/93968656/141474123-3dc0d678-af4b-4527-92af-17d05a5d0481.png)

-##### The next step would be to follow the instruction given in the Heroku Documentation to deploy a web app.
+##### The next step would be to follow the instruction given in the AWS Documentation to deploy a web app.

 ## How to run the project on local system?
 ##### 1. Clone this repository in your local system.